 Power BI is a powerful tool that transforms the way your enterprise visualizes and leverages data.
-But, Power BI only delivers on its potential if your enterprise team knows how to wield it.
+But, Power BI only delivers on its potential if your enterprise team knows how to wield it, especially as Microsoft Fabric evolves the platform with enhanced AI capabilities, improved governance tools, and deeper integration across the data ecosystem.

 Data governance seems daunting for many organizations, but maintaining data integrity is easier than you think.
-A Center of Excellence helps drive BI tool adoption, sets best practices for reporting, and enables end-users to use Power BI confidently.
+A Center of Excellence helps drive BI tool adoption, sets best practices for reporting, and enables end-users to use Power BI confidently in today’s rapidly evolving analytics landscape.

 Do you have a Power BI Center of Excellence (CoE) framework in place?
-Here’s why you need one and how to build it.
+Here’s why you need one and how to build it for success in 2025 and beyond.

 Why You Need a Power BI CoE Framework